reemim/Cultural_Alignment_LLMs/README.md

 # Compilation of Papers on Cultural Alignment in LLMs

 ## Introduction
-Welcome to our repository dedicated to the collection of research and papers on cultural alignment and human value alignment in Language Models.
+Welcome to our repository dedicated to the collection of research and papers on cultural alignment alignment in Language Models.
 This compilation serves as a vital resource in understanding and ensuring the development of models that respect and integrate diverse cultural norms and values.

 ### Purpose
 This repository aims to: